 For spring harvests, sow seeds about 6 weeks before the last frost.
 To extend your harvest, make two or three small, consecutive plantings 10 days apart.
 For a fall crop, sow in midsummer in the Upper and Middle South, in August or September in the Lower South.
 For winter crops in the Coastal and Tropical South, sow in November or December.

-Before planting, work into the soil 12 cup of 10-10-10 fertilizer per 10 ft. of row.
-Cover seeds with no more than 14 in. of soil.
+Before planting, work into the soil 12 cup of 10-10-10 fertilizer per 10 feet of row.
+Cover seeds with no more than 14 inches of soil.
 If your soil tends to crust over when dry, cover the seeds with sand, milled peat moss, or potting mix instead of soil.
 Seeds may take 1 to 3 weeks to germinate.
 Keep soil evenly moist.
-When seedlings are 2 in. tall, thin them to 24 in. apart.
+When seedlings are 2 inches tall, thin them to 24 inches apart.
 (You can steam these tiny carrots in butter or chop the entire miniature plant, tops and all, for a fresh addition to tossed salads.)
 Cover root tops with soil to keep them from turning green, which results in bitterness.
 Most types are ready to harvest 60 to 70 days from sowing.